 Their concerns about health issues may be exaggerated.
 Urea formaldehyde foam insulation hasn’t been used in years, and the toxins in any existing product are much weaker now than at the time of installation.

 Today, houses with UFFI show no higher formaldehyde levels than those without it, Canada Housing and Mortgage Corp. says.

 How do I know if my house has UFFI?

-You don’t need to be a home inspector to determine if your house has UFFI- it’s there are a few pretty obvious indicators.
+You don’t need to be a home inspector to determine if the presence of UFFI- it’s there are a few pretty obvious indicators.

 Your home was built in 1980 or later

 As previously mentioned, prior to proper insulation the only insulation a century home had was potentially two layers (double) of brick.
 Contractors would spray UFFI into this cavity.
 As technology advances, better insulation is available.

 Further, UFFI was banned in Canada in 1980.
 This means that any home built after this time definitely does not have UFFI in it.

 You can see little holes on the exterior mortar joints

 One of the easiest ways to tell if you have UFFI in your home is to walk around the exterior.
 Do you see little holes like the ones in the main picture filled with silicone?